covuworie/navigation-single-page-applications/README.md

 # Navigation for Single Page Applications

 The code in this repository is effectively forked from the [navigation](https://github.com/curran/screencasts/tree/gh-pages/navigation) directory of this screencast repository.
 See the comments from the original author below.
 The only difference is here I decide to follow through using typescript instead.
+I also add a bonus snapshot at the end using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) in conjunction with the page `href` to do the routing instead of using `fragment identifiers`.

 ## Running the code